 If you asked me what craft supplies I tend to accumulate the most, I’d have an easy answer: paper and yarn.
 It’s so hard to resist beautiful paper and fun, new colors of yarn!
-So for this month’s De-stash Challenge, I used up some yarn I bought last Fall to make this super soft Galaxy Crochet Blanket with a Personalized Constellation.
+So for this blanket, I used up some yarn I bought last Fall to make this super-soft Constellation Crochet Blanket.
 As with the Linen Stitch Blanket and Berry Stitch blankets I made, this was for one of the kids I work with every week.
 This particular little girl absolutely loves outer space and wanted a blanket that looked cosmic but wasn’t black.
 I couldn’t find any blanket yarn (my favorite to use) in the colors I wanted, so I made my own variegated yarn by combining two different colors.
 A larger crochet hook is all I needed to change, and well, the number of stitches per row since two strands together make a bulkier yarn.

-- 3 Skeins Bernat Blanket Yarn in Purple
+- 3 – 10.1 oz Skeins Bernat Blanket Yarn in Pow Purple

-- 3 Skeins Bernat Blanket Yarn in Blue
+- 3 – 10.1 oz Skeins Bernat Blanket Yarn in Lapis Blue

-- 1 Skein Bernat Blanket Yarn in Grey
+- 1 – 5.3 oz Skein Bernat Blanket Yarn in Pale Grey

 - 3 Different Sizes of Safety Pins

 Constellation Crochet Blanket